Semantics - Embedded

 });

-The decimalRule and IntegerRule both return a javascript number (using parseInt/parseFloat). and the topRule adds it to the final result.
+The decimalRule and IntegerRule both return a JavaScript number (using parseInt/parseFloat), and the topRule adds it to the final result.

 SQL Grammar

-Lets go back to the mini SQL Select grammar.
+Let's go back to the mini SQL Select grammar.

 For this grammar we will build a more complex data structure (an AST) instead of simply returning a number.
 Our selectStatement rule will now return an object with four properties: